wilthoma/weight11mgn/README.md

 # weight11mgn

-Data and code accompanying our paper
+This repository contains data and code accompanying our paper "Weight 11 compactly supported cohomology of moduli spaces of curves"

+Concretely, there are the following files: